cmu-jsa/JSA-web/src/routes/matsuri/tickets/index.md

 ## How it works

-For purchasing food and playing games, you will need to buy tickets.
+For purchasing food and playing games at Matsuri, you will need to buy tickets.
 You can drop by and purchase tickets during the event, with the price of $1.00 per ticket.
 We _will_ be accepting credit/debit cards.

+Note that there is no entrance fee to the event, and you can enjoy all of the performances for free.

+## Pre-ordering

-You can also purchase tickets online at a discount price, which you can redeem on the day of (you will have a much shorter line!).
+You can also purchase tickets online at a discount price, which you can redeem on the day of (you will have a much shorter line at the booth!).

+Pre-order ticket prices come at a 10% discount:

+- 10 tickets:  $9.00 (worth $10.00)
+- 20 tickets: $18.00 (worth $20.00)
+- 30 tickets: $27.00 (worth $30.00)
+- 40 tickets: $36.00 (worth $40.00)

 There are two methods of transaction (Venmo or PayPal), highlighted below.

-Note that there is no entrance fee to the event, and you can enjoy all of the performances for free.

 ## Purchase via Venmo